Am I the only one that finds it hard to believe that summer is almost OVER?

 No, I’m not a mom but what drew me to purchase this planner was it contains planning slots for multi-family members.
 I thought this would be a great planner to see all my work, blog, and personal tasks in one place.
 It’s an 18-month planner that has a monthly calendar view for each month.
 Then the weekly view gives you 5-columns to plan your morning, afternoon, and evening tasks for by individual for each day.
 Personally, I have used this planner as more of a blog management planner.

 I picked this beauty up at this eclectic shop while browsing through the store as I was waiting on my sandwich order.
 With the beautiful array of choices, I found it hard to settle on this one.
-This calendar is from August 2016-December 2017.
 It’s one colorful calendar.
 Although I’m just starting to give this agenda a try, I like the size of the planner and that it includes a monthly overview spread along with weekly pages.
 The size makes it handy for packing in your purse.
 One caveat is the writing space in the monthly view is a bit small.
 Also, I feel that the 5×5 artwork section could have been better utilized or placed at the back of the planner.

 Do It All Planner by Orange Circle Studio